// documentation

 The Pro version of SimpleImporter unlocks:

-- Scheduled imports running hourly, daily, or weekly.
-Set it and forget it.
+• Scheduled imports running hourly, daily, or weekly.
+Configure once, runs on its own.

 Getting help